tw93/MiaoYan/README.md

 - `command + i`: Displaying document in Finder
 - `command + shift + p`: Pin document
 - `command + delete`: Delete document
-- `command + shift + L`：Auto typesetting
+- `command + shift + l`：Auto typesetting

 🏂 There are also many other shortcuts waiting for you to find if you like to toss and turn~

 ## Support

-- I have two cats, one is called TangYuan, and one is called Coke, If you think MiaoYan makes your life better, you can give my cats [feed canned food 🥩🍤](https://miaoyan.app/cats.html).
+- I have two cats, one is called TangYuan, and one is called Coke, If you think MiaoYan makes your life better, you can give my cats <a href="https://miaoyan.app/cats.html" target="_blank">feed canned food 🥩🍤</a>.
 - If you like MiaoYan, you can star it in Github.
 We are more welcome to recommend them to your like-minded friends.

 ## Thanks